daninus14/ejson/README.md

 An extensible, correct and safe JSON [RFC 8259][JSONRFC] reader/writer.

-This is a fork of the [ejson](https://github.com/Zulu-Inuoe/ejson) project.
+This is a fork of the [jzon](https://github.com/Zulu-Inuoe/jzon) project.

-it is a work in progress.
+It is a work in progress.
 However, since the changes in code are minimal, and it's mostly the docs that need to be updated, it can be used in production.

-We don't expect to make any breaking changes to ejson, at least if they stay on course.
+We don't expect to make any breaking changes from ejson to jzon, at least if jzon stays on course.

 Mainly the changes we are adding are to:
 - Provide greater extensibility and flexibility of the system
-- Add some optional functionality lacking in ejson, but traditionally available in other json libraries
+- Add some optional functionality lacking in jzon, but traditionally available in other json libraries like camel case to lisp case conversion
 - Add some convenience functionality systems to work well with other CL libraries based on the greater extensibility provided

 Please see the section [Motivation and Features](#motivation-and-features) for a set of motivations driving ejson and why you should consider it over the other hundred options available for JSON in CL.